Environmental, social, and governance: Climate crisis

 The body of research providing data of global trends in climate change has led some investors—pension funds, holders of insurance reserves—to begin to screen investments in terms of their effect on the perceived factors of climate change.
 Fossil fuel-reliant industries are less attractive.
 In the UK, investment policies were particularly affected by the conclusions of the Stern Review in 2006, a report commissioned by the British government to provide an economic analysis of the issues associated with climate change.
 Its conclusions pointed towards the necessity of including considerations of climate change and environmental issues in all financial calculations and that the benefits of early action on climate change would outweigh its costs.
 The main framework used globally is the Taskforce on Climate-Related Financial Disclosures (TCFD).

 Environmental sustainability

 In every area of the debate from the depletion of resources to the future of industries dependent upon diminishing raw materials the question of the obsolescence of a company's product or service is becoming central to the value ascribed to that company.
 The long-term view is becoming prevalent amongst investors.

 Social dimension

 The social dimension of ESG focuses on how companies affect employees and communities, including workplace well-being, equity, and human rights in the supply chain.
-Recent studies show that strong social initiatives can improve employee satisfaction and contribute to long-term organizational resilience.
+Social initiatives can improve employee satisfaction and contribute to long-term organizational resilience.
 Researchers also find that businesses with effective ESG social practices often gain better trust from investors and improved financial outcomes.